tryscer/portfolio/flock/flock-music.md

 "We'll all gonna be late, Peaches!" yells Cindy from the car.
 I shoo at her and climb down the Elm tree planted beneath my bedroom window.

 I run across my parents' front lawn, stealthy and undetected.
 I slip into the back seat.
-Inside it's full of people and already steaming hot: Cindy, in the middle, sits next to a girl I think I know, their cousin from New York; in front, it's Barry, sweating at the wheel, and a mystery boy, flexen-haired and wearing sunglasses, sitting next to him.
+Inside it's full of people and already steaming hot: Cindy, in the middle, sits next to a girl I think I know, their cousin from New York; in front, it's Barry, sweating at the wheel, and a mystery boy, flexed-haired and wearing sunglasses, sitting next to him.
 Ricky Nelson is singing on the radio about having been a little fool.

 "Peaches!"